 Drawing on various hitherto unpublished private and public archives, this book recounts the experiences of the MSF teams working in the field.
 It also describes the tensions (and co-operation) between international humanitarian agencies, the crucial negotiations conducted at local, national and international level, and the media campaigns.
 The messages communicated to the public by MSF’s teams bear witness to diverse practical, ethical and political considerations.
 How to react when humanitarian workers are first-hand witnesses to mass crimes?
 How to avoid becoming accomplices to criminal stratagems?
 How to deliver effective aid in situations of extreme violence?

 Humanitarian aid, genocide and mass killings is intended for humanitarian aid practitioners, students, journalists and researchers with an interest in genocide and humanitarian studies and the political sociology of international organisations.

-Jean-Hervé Bradol is Director of Studies at the Centre de réflexion sur l'action et les savoirs humanitaires, Fondation Médecins Sans Frontières, Paris.
+Jean-Hervé Bradol is Director of Studies at the Centre de réflexion sur l'action et les savoirs humanitaires (MSF CRASH), Fondation Médecins Sans Frontières, Paris.

 Marc Le Pape is Associate Researcher at the Centre national de la recherche scientifique, École des hautes études en sciences sociales, Université Paris 1, and a member of the Scientific Committee of the Centre de réflexion sur l'action et les savoirs humanitaires.
 (MSF CRASH)